 Instead you want to head for a place the natives avoid.
 North-northeast a full day.
 You can't miss it--Mt Kelban looms on the northern horizon, sometimes trailing cloud-scarves, but more often bare and pale green.
 We're creeping back far enough out of the monsoon zone so Kelban's shoulders above the clouds are treeless--but still grassy, unlike the high-altitude barrens of many of Earth's high tropical peaks.
 Capsica's irregular orbit creates seasons even up here--summer thunderstorms and thin winter rains.

 For you, those shoulders, still well below the summit at 5.9 km (19,400') are a pleasant oasis--25°C (86°F), with creeks that for once aren't hot as bathwater--good swimming--and splendid views 200 km in every direction.
 The only ominous note is that that the view's so unobstructed north of you.
 Lilac and pink hills to the horizon--much of it savanna not desert, quite fertile for the Rift.
 The reason's simple: no Rim to block storms from the eastern sea.
 I mentioned at the very start that the East Rim is a harder flyway because of a great gap.
 This is it--the Lathrem Gap.

-At last you reach Lake Parnaa.
+At last, in your roundabout tourist way, you rejoin the Rift near Lake Parnaa.
 It's leaf-shaped, and the 'stem' and central vein is a trench some 250 km long (150 mi), with mineral vents and hot springs.
 The wide lobes of the 'leaf' are quite shallow.
 There's no outlet; so it's brackish and seasonally varies from 120 to 145 km wide (75-90 mi).

 At least you can go there if I've written that tour.
 But have I yet?